CS4224-Claps/project/README.md

 ### Seeding the database

+Prerequisite: You've run the one-time setup ( `./setup.sh` ).
+Look at the values stored in the file HOSTNAME in your root folder.

-We assume that a python file server is running inside your seed data folder at `xcnd36`.
+We assume that a python file server is running inside your seed data folder at HOSTNAME.
-If that is not the case, change all occurrence of `xcnd36` in `cockroachdb/schema/schema*` to the fileserver hostname.
+If that is not the case, change all occurrence of HOSTNAME in `cockroachdb/schema/schema*` to the fileserver hostname.

 Note that the fileserver must be reachable by the node you are running the file from.

-1. Start an http file server on `xcnd36`. `ssh xcnd36 && cd seed && python -m http.server 3000`
+1. Start an http file server on HOSTNAME. `ssh HOSTNAME && cd seed && python -m http.server 3000`
-2. In `xcnd35` (any other node except `xcnd36`), run `cd [project root]/cockroachdb/schema && coc sql --file schema_A.sql`
+2. In any other node except HOSTNAME, run `cd [project root]/cockroachdb/schema && coc sql --file schema_A.sql`

 It should take 5 - 10 minutes to setup the entire database.
 After this step, you can directly jump to the `Run experiments` section.